Shower Base Sintered Stone Tiling in Warsaw

 • Base with finished screed and slope to drain.

-• Sintered stone purchased: Laminam, Neolith or Dekton — confirm slab size with the technician beforehand.
+• Sintered stone purchased: Laminam, Neolith or Dekton — confirm the slab size with the technician in advance.

 • Flexible adhesive: Mapei Keraflex Maxi S1 or Litokol K80.